 Conclusion

-Schallmoos is strong for teens once you read it as a compact movement district with clear seasonal logic.
-Volksgarten carries most of the year, the ice arena rescues winter, and together they make Schallmoos more dependable than a shinier but more chaotic plan.
+Schallmoos is strong for teens once you read it as a compact movement district with clear seasonal and group logic.
+Volksgarten carries most of the year, the ice arena rescues winter, and Bruderhof youth fire brigade is the fixed route when technology, first aid and repetition genuinely fit.

 Sources & Links